 Challenge 4 - Complying with HIPAA Regulations

-The last challenge that arises with digital transformation in healthcare is complying with the HIPPA Regulations.
+The last challenge that arises with digital transformation in healthcare is complying with the HIPAA Regulations.

-To comply with HIPPA Regulations, a healthcare institution & organization must do the following:
+To comply with HIPAA Regulations, a healthcare institution & organization must do the following:

 - Ensure complete integrity, confidentiality, and availability of patients’ medical records.